Skip to content

 Total cost of raising a child broken into annual and monthly averages.

-Break down the cost of raising a child from birth to 18 into annual and monthly averages.
-Enter cost estimate and years span for an instant result.
+Break down the cost of raising a child from birth to 18 into annual and monthly averages across the major spending categories.

 What this tool does